PWanczycki/ouether/README.md

-Ouether 0.1.0
+Ouether 1.0.0

-A Rainmeter skin to display the weather
+A Rainmeter skin to display the current "feels like" weather and a description

 Not much else to it

+Future plans to maybe add dynamic icons